teachen-ch/voty/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a report to help us improve voty.ch
+about: Changes or additions to our learning content
-title: "[BUG]"
+title: ""
 labels: bug
 assignees: stefnnn
 ---

 As a teacher/student/visitor I tried to:

 **To Reproduce**
 Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'